Whimsy Stick

 My dog is afraid of the pole

 Fix: Skip session 1 movement entirely.
 Instead, lay the pole flat on the ground in a familiar room and feed dinner around it for 2 to 3 days.
 Let the dog approach on their own timeline.
 Once they’re comfortable with the stationary pole indoors, move it outdoors for the standard session 1 (still no movement).
-So patience here pays off for every future session.
+Patience here pays off for every future session.
 Never force a fearful dog to engage with a moving lure.

 Problem 4